tatiana-litvin/netflix_viewing_activity/README.md

-The python script used to report and explore trends as well as create the visualizations can be found here [link].
+The python script used to report and explore trends as well as create the visualizations can be found here [link](https://github.com/tatiana-litvin/netflix_viewing_activity/blob/main/netflix-analysis.ipynb).